AdobeDocs/platform-learn.en/help/tutorial-mobile-android-implementation/install-the-mobile-sdk.md

    ![Wait for the app to fully open](images/android/mobile-launch-install-simulator.png)

-1. Confirm that calls are being made to the Adobe servers in the Android Studio Logcat
+1. Confirm that calls are being made to the Adobe servers in the Android™ Studio Logcat

    ![Wait for the app to fully open](images/android/mobile-launch-install-console.png)